Senior Science Curriculum 1

 K1.

-Articulate a sound knowledge of the content and teaching strategies relevant to teaching VCE Study Designs in Biology, Chemistry, Physics or Environmental Science particularly in Units I and 3.
+Demonstrate knowledge and understanding of the concepts, substance and structure of the content and teaching strategies relevant to teaching VCE Study Designs in Biology, Chemistry, Physics or Environmental Science particularly in Units I and 3.in years 7-10

 K2.